AdobeDocs/graphql-mesh-gateway/src/pages/reference/extending-unified-schema.md

 We saw in [Combining multiple Sources](combining-multiple-sources.md) that `additionalResolvers` can shape and augment the Unified Schema with custom resolvers.

-However, the `additionalResolvers` value can also be the path to a JavaScript file that exports the custom resolvers implementation.
+However, the `additionalResolvers` value can also be the path to a JavaScript/TypeScript file that exports the custom resolvers implementation.

 ## Programmatic `additionalResolvers`